-The average person will at some point need to obtain a loan, whether it’s a credit card, mortgage, line of credit, or auto loan.
-Therefore, maintaining a high credit score is crucial.
+Maintaining healthy credit scores is important if you’re in the market for a loan.
 But what if you lack a credit score entirely?
 What are the implications, and what should you do to get one?

 A zero credit score signifies the absence of credit history.
 Without a credit history, credit bureaus have no way to rate your credit profile and, as a result, assign you a credit score of zero.
 There are several reasons why you might lack a credit score:

-You’re new to Canada: If you’ve recently emigrated to Canada, you may not have had the opportunity to open an account or establish a significant payment history.
-While you may have had a credit score in your previous country of residence, that information has no bearing on your Canadian credit score.
+If you’ve recently emigrated to Canada, you may not have had the opportunity to open a credit account or establish a significant payment history.
+While you may have had a credit score in your previous country of residence, that information has no bearing on your Canadian credit scores.

-You’ve never used credit: Unsurprisingly, your credit history is non-existent until you begin utilizing credit.
+Unsurprisingly, your credit history is non-existent until you begin utilizing credit.
 If you’re young or have simply relied on cash to pay for all your purchases, there’s no record of past behaviour credit bureaus can use to assess your creditworthiness.
-Once you open an account and lenders provide you with access to credit, the credit bureaus will begin building a profile on you.
+Once you open a credit account and your credit information is reported to the credit bureaus, they will begin building a profile on you.

-You haven’t used credit for a long time: If you’ve abstained from using credit products for a considerable time, your credit history can become stale and outdated.
+If you’ve abstained from using credit products for a considerable time, your credit history can become stale and outdated.
 As a result, credit bureaus will lack sufficient and timely payment data to assign you a credit score.
 It’s wise to keep at least one account open at all times and use it occasionally.
-That way, the credit scoring algorithms have some data to work with to determine your credit score.
+That way, the credit scoring algorithms have some data to work with to determine your credit scores.

 What’s Worse?
-Zero Credit Score or a Low Credit Score?
+Zero Credit Scores Or A Low Credit Scores?

 Though you might be dismayed upon discovering that you have a zero credit score, it’s important to remember that it’s not equivalent to possessing a low credit score.